Plumbing and Prevention: Clogged Kitchen Sink?

 Preventing a clogged kitchen sink

-First, do not to throw food down the sink.
+First, do not throw food down the sink.
 While smaller particles of food will likely make their way into the sink when you’re rinsing or washing dishes, avoid throwing large pieces of food down there.
 Especially coffee grounds.

 Another major cause is grease.
 Avoid allowing large amounts of grease into the sink as that is a major cause of clogged drains.